wso2/docs-mi/en/docs/reference/connectors/cdc-inbound-endpoint/cdc-inbound-endpoint-config.md

   <tr>
     <td class="tg-0pky">topic.prefix</td>
     <td class="tg-0pky">-</td>
     <td class="tg-0pky">Topic prefix that provides a namespace for the database server that you want Debezium to capture.
-The prefix should be unique across all other connectors, since it is used as the prefix for all Kafka topic names that receive records from this connector.
-Only alphanumeric characters, hyphens, dots and underscores must be used in the database server logical name.</td>
+The prefix should be unique across all other connectors since it is used as the prefix for all Kafka topic names that receive records from this connector.
+Only alphanumeric characters, hyphens, dots, and underscores must be used in the database server logical name.</td>
   </tr>
   <tr>
     <td class="tg-0pky">schema.history.internal</td>
-    <td class="tg-0pky">KafkaSchemaHistory</td>
+    <td class="tg-0pky">FileSchemaHistory</td>
-    <td class="tg-0pky">The name of the Java class that is responsible for persistence of the database schema history.
-It must implement <…>.SchemaHistory interface.
+    <td class="tg-0pky">The name of the Java class that is responsible for the persistence of the database schema history.
+It must implement <code><…>.SchemaHistory</code> interface.<br>

-Refer : (https://debezium.io/documentation/reference/stable/development/engine.html) for more information.
-For database related options check (https://debezium.io/documentation/reference/stable/operations/debezium-server.html#debezium-source-configuration-properties)</td>
+Refer <a href="https://debezium.io/documentation/reference/stable/development/engine.html#database-history-properties">Database schema history properties</a> documentation and <a href="https://debezium.io/documentation/reference/stable/operations/debezium-server.html#debezium-source-configuration-properties">Debezium source configuration</a> documentation for more information.</td>
   </tr>
   <tr>
     <td class="tg-0pky">schema.history.internal.file.filename</td>
     <td class="tg-0pky">-</td>
-    <td class="tg-0pky">This value is required only if **io.debezium.storage.file.history.FileSchemaHistory** was provided for the <code>schema.history.internal</code> value.
+    <td class="tg-0pky">This value is required only if <code>io.debezium.storage.file.history.FileSchemaHistory</code> was provided for the <code>schema.history.internal</code> value.
 You need to specify the path to a file where the database schema history is stored.
-By default, the file will be stored in the <code><MI-Home>/cdc/schemaHistory</code> directory.</td>
+By default, the file will be stored in the <code>&lt;MI Home&gt;/cdc/schemaHistory</code> directory.</td>
   </tr>
   <tr>
     <td class="tg-0pky">schema.history.internal.kafka.topic</td>